Jacques Parisot: Military career

-But from the early 1920s, a real turning point took place: giving up basic research, it was towards the preventive medicine and the social action it is oriented.
+But from the early 1920s, Parisot give up basic research for preventive medicine and the social action it is oriented.

 Mobilised in 1914, he left as a battalion doctor, attached to the 269th infantry regiment.
 He progressed in the hierarchy in less than a year, assistant doctor and then major.
-He showed "his bravery and [...] his composure, [...] his innate sense of command and organisation, but also [...] his deeply human qualities of dedication to the wounded.
-In July 1915, he received a new assignment, in a front ambulance.
-But the regiment he left has already marked his gratitude: he has received two quotes, and he has already been proposed three times for the Legion of Honour (9 November, 1914 for "beautiful driving in Lorraine and during the fighting of Izel-Les-Equerchin and Douai", renewed in January and March 1915).
+He showed "his bravery and [...] his composure, [...] his innate sense of command and organisation, but also [...] his deeply human qualities of dedication to the wounded".
+In July 1915, he received a new assignment, in a front ambulance and he has been proposed three times for the Legion of Honour (9 November 1914 for "beautiful driving in Lorraine and during the fighting of Izel-Les-Equerchin and Douai", renewed in January and March 1915).
 This award was finally given to him in April 1916.

-During the rest of the conflict, he devotes all his energy to war medical pathologies (freezing, nephritis).
-Assigned to Ambulance Z, responsible for caring for gassed soldiers, he published many notes on the effects of combat gases, without saving himself, to the point of being hospitalized.
-When the Armistice occurs, he is appointed doctor-consultant of the 10th army led by the General Mangin, a position in which he is faced with the risk of epidemics, the epidemic typhus, but, above all, the Spanish flu.
-His War Cross 14-18 is adorned, in total, with four quotations.
+During the rest of the conflict, he worked on medical pathologies (freezing, nephritis).
+Assigned to Ambulance Z, responsible for caring for gassed soldiers to the point of being hospitalized, and he published many notes on the effects of combat gases.
+When the Armistice occurs, he was appointed doctor-consultant of the 10th army led by the General Mangin, a position in which he was faced with the risk of the epidemic typhus and Spanish flu.

 On 16 March 1921, he became an Officer of the Legion of Honor.
 In the interwar period, he campaigned for the dangers of the chemical war to be considered.
-He tries to alert, through many conferences, which earned him to join the board of directors of the French Red Cross.
+He became a join the board of directors of the French Red Cross.
 In 1933, he was promoted to the rank of Commander of the Legion of Honor.